davidsawyer/airbnb-price-per-night-correcter/readme.md

 ## todos

--   [ ] investigate showing the correct nightly price for all listings on the search page
+-   [ ] investigate showing the correct nightly price for all listings on the search page (seemed VERY infeasible when I last checked)
 -   [ ] handle monthly price
 -   [ ] handle more currencies